A highly malignant skin cancer

 Undoubtedly the most visible oncological pathology, melanoma is paradoxically progressing steadily in Switzerland, with a relatively high prevalence rate among the population.

-Both rare and virulent, glioblastoma is the most common and aggressive type of tumour in the central nervous system.
-It accounts for 70% of all primary malignancies in the brain and 20% of all intracranial tumours.
-While the prevalence of gliomas is low (2 to 3 in 100,000 cases in Europe and North America), this type of tumour is extremely aggressive.
+Both rare and virulent, glioblastoma is the most common and aggressive type of tumor in the central nervous system.
+It accounts for 50% of all primary malignancies in the brain.
+While the prevalence of gliomas remains low (2 to 5 cases per 100,000 inhabitants in Europe and North America), this tumor is extremely aggressive.

-the leading cause of death in men and women
+The leading cause of cancer-related deaths in men and the second leading cause in women

 Lung cancer is one of the most common and most fatal forms of cancer among men and women.
-The particularity of this disease is its high level of dependence on environmental factors, especially the inhalation of or even simple exposure to cigarette smoke, whether or not this is due to passive smoking.
-The steady increase of this pathology within the population, even among non-smokers, remains a cause for concern.
+The particularity of this disease is its high level of dependence on environmental factors, especially the inhalation of or even simple chronic exposure to cigarette smoke, due or not to passive smoking.
+The high number of lung cancer cases within the population remains a cause for concern.

-a cancer of the digestive system occurring more frequently in men than in women
+A cancer of the digestive system that equally affects men and women

-Also called pancreatic adenocarcinoma, this type represents 3% of all cancerous diseases.
-It is more often diagnosed in industrialized countries and occurs most frequently around the age of 75 in men and 80 in women.
+Also called pancreatic adenocarcinoma, this type accounts for 4% of all cancerous diseases.
+It is more often diagnosed in industrialized countries and occurs most frequently around the age of 70 in men and 75 in women.

 Tumour invasion and metastasis